Georgia Southern secondary to face first real test against UAB

 STATESBORO, Ga.
-(WSAV) — As for Georgia Southern’s game last Saturday, the Eagles really put the clamps down in the passing game.
+(WSAV) — Last Saturday, Georiga Southern really put the clamps down in the passing game as they defeated the Citadel 34-0 to open the 2023 campaign.

-They only gave up 14 yards through the air.
-The opposing quarterback was just two of eight through the air.
+The Eagles only gave up 14 yards through the air.
+The opposing quarterback completed just two of eight passes.

 As impressive as the pass defense was last week, they will see their first true test against UAB.
 Jacob Zeno is their quarterback.
 You may remember him from when he played at Baylor.
 This weekend he was 38 of 41 for 291 yards and three touchdowns.